(717) 236-9600

 • Recent Successes

 As Pennsylvania lobbyists and experienced government consultants, we work tirelessly to achieve results for our clients.
-Here are some of Malady &Wooten's recent successes, including key pieces of legislation, regulatory changes, and funding events.
+Here are some of Malady & Wooten’s recent successes, including key pieces of legislation, regulatory changes, and funding events.

-Permanent Funding for Mass Transit
+Mass Transit Advocacy

 Redevelopment Assistance Capital Program (RACP)